 We’ve relied on delivery services like never seen before.
 While these jobs are typically seen as less-than or just side gigs, however, they’ve really come out as the MVPs of COVID-19.

-Depending on where you are and how much delivery access you have, apps like Instacart, DoorDash and Uber Eats are seeing more and more users access their services.
+Depending on where you are and how much delivery access you have, apps like Instacart, DoorDash, and Uber Eats are seeing more and more users access their services.
 When you can’t go out, it sure helps when someone can bring stuff to you!

 Cleaning services have become more and more important as COVID-19 has set in.
 We know that to slow the spread, we need to be careful and keep everything clean and in tip-top shape

-Cleaning services, especially when it comes to business that are still operating and seeing customers, are thriving.
+Cleaning services, especially when it comes to businesses that are still operating and seeing customers, are thriving.
 But even in residential cleaning, it’s become more and more important to bring professionals in to do good work.